libxengine/XEngine_Storage/README.en.md

 This repository has a development and master branch.
 If you want to use it, please use the master branch

 feature list:
 1. support file http upload and download(use put and get method)
 2. support http api notify of event and management api interface
-  3. support http encrypt and cert data transimission(planning)
+3. support http encrypt and cert data transimission(planning)  \
 4. support mysql record infomation.
 5. support load banace(planning)
 6. supprot http auth
 7. support log and config
 8. supprot speeds contral
 9. supprot task start and end proxy forwarding
-10.support p2p,bt and many more(planning)
+10. support p2p,bt and many more(planning)
-11.support second pass
+11. support second pass
-12.support nginx upload module proxy_pass
+12. support nginx upload module proxy_pass
-13.support upload and download Redirect
+13. support upload and download Redirect

 ## install